“Joseph!” greeted Mary’s Father. “It is good to see you.”

 “Tell me what is going on,” he demanded of Mary’s father.
 “Why was Mary not present at dinner?
 What is so urgent that I must come right away, but when I arrive, is so unimportant that you delay in telling me?
 Stop with the trivial talk.”

 A long silence followed.
-Mary’s father had rehearsed how he would tell Joseph that his betrothed was pregnant, but now he couldn’t find the words.
+Mary’s father looked at Joseph with furrowed brow as if trying to find the words.
+He had rehearsed in his mind just how he might tell Joseph that his betrothed was pregnant, but now he couldn’t find the words.
 He loved his daughter and he was afraid for her.
 He was horrified and angry when Mary told him her preposterous story.
 Now he could only feel sorrow for her future.
+He had a long presentation for Joseph that he planned, but, at this moment, he decided to just be forthright.

 “Mary is….,” he could hardly say it out loud, “with child.”